vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-1.png)

 The basic elements of a simulation are:
-- Select a ***social engineering technique***, such as credential harvesting
+- Select a ***Social Engineering Technique***, such as credential harvesting
-- Select a ***payload*** _(phishing emails and web pages that you use to launch simulations)_
+- Select a ***Payload*** _(phishing emails and web pages that you use to launch simulations)_
-  - Global payloads: Includes built-in payloads, such as the `Keep Office 365 Password` payload
+  - Global Payloads: Includes built-in payloads, such as the `Keep Office 365 Password` payload
-  - Tenant payloads: Contains custom payloads, such as a fake email from an executive with the company's official signature.
+  - Tenant Payloads: Contains custom payloads, such as a fake email from an executive with the company's official signature.

+- Select a ***Login Page*** _(phish web login page for credential harvesting and link in attachment techniques)_
+  - Global Login Pages: Includes built-in login pages, such as the Microsoft login page.
+  - Tenant Login Pages: Includes custom login pages, such as a custom Microsoft login page with corporate branding.

-- Select a ***phish landing page*** _(provides a learning moment for the user after being phished)_
+- Select a ***Phish Landing Page*** _(provides a learning moment for the user after being phished)_
-  - Global phish landing pages: Includes built-in phish landing pages
+  - Global Phish Landing Pages: Includes built-in phish landing pages
   - Tenant Phish Landing Pages: Includes custom landing pages, such as with corporate branding
-- Select a ***Login Page*** _(phish web login page for credential harvesting and link in attachment techniques)_
-  - Global login pages: Includes built-in login pages, such as the Microsoft login page.
-  - Tenant login pages: Includes custom login pages, such as a custom Microsoft login page with corporate branding.

 - Who receives the simulated phishing message and on what schedule
   - All users or specific users and groups (dynamic distribution groups are not supported)
   - Supported groups: distribution and mail-enabled security groups

+The simulation doesn’t send Payloads to every user.
+Instead, it [predicts](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-get-started#predicted-compromise-rate) the percentage of users who might be compromised by a specific payload based on historical data across Microsoft 365.

 ### Step 3: Progress of the attack simulation
 The attack simulation begins with users receiving credential phishing emails.

+Payload:
 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-2.png)

 A user can click on the link, which creates an outbound connection to an adversary-in-the-middle (AiTM) phishing site (the connection does not raise an alert in Defender).

+Login Page:
 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-3.png)

 If the user logs in, they will land on the phish landing page that provides a learning moment to the user after getting phished.

+Phish Landing Page:
 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-4.png)

 Once the user clicked on the link and logged in, they received an email from ```notification@attacksimulationtraining.com``` for each action to complete a training course.